Italic peoples: Antiquity

 By the mid-first millennium BC, the Latins of Rome were growing in power and influence.
 This led to the establishment of ancient Roman civilization.
 In order to combat the non-Italic Etruscans, several Italic tribes united in the Latin League.
 After the Latins had liberated themselves from Etruscan rule they acquired a dominant position among the Italic tribes.
 Frequent conflict between various Italic tribes followed.
 The best documented of these are the wars between the Latins and the Samnites.

 The Latins eventually succeeded in unifying the Italic elements in the country.
 Many non-Latin Italic tribes adopted Latin culture and acquired Roman citizenship.
 During this time Italic colonies were established throughout the country, and non-Italic elements eventually adopted the Latin language and culture in a process known as Romanization.
 In the early first century BC, several Italic tribes, in particular the Marsi and the Samnites, rebelled against Roman rule.
 This conflict is called the Social War.
 After Roman victory was secured, all peoples in Italy, except for the Celts of the Po Valley, were granted Roman citizenship.

 In the subsequent centuries, Italic tribes were assimilated into Latin culture in a process known as Romanization.

+Theatre

+Italian peoples such as the Etruscans had already developed forms of theatrical literature.
+The legend, also reported by Livy, speaks of a pestilence that had struck Rome, at the beginning, and the request for Etruscan historians.
+The Roman historian thus refused the filiation from the Greek theater before contacts with Magna Graecia and its theatrical traditions.
+There are no architectural and artistic testimonies of the Etruscan theater.
+A very late source, such as the historian Varro, mentions the name of a certain Volnius who wrote tragedies in the Etruscan language.

+Even the Samnites had original representational forms that had a lot of influence on Roman dramaturgy such as the Atellan Farce comedies, and some architectural testimonies such as the theater of Pietrabbondante in Molise, and that of Nocera Superiore on which the Romans built their own.
+The construction of the Samnite theaters of Pietrabbondante and Nocera make the architectural filiation of the Greek theater understood.

 Genetics

 A genetic study published in Science in November 2019 examined the remains of six Latin males buried near Rome between 900 BC and 200 BC.
 They carried the paternal haplogroups R-M269, R-311, R-PF7589 and R-P312 and the maternal haplogroups H1aj1a, T2c1f, H2a, U4a1a, H11a and H10.
 A female from the preceding Proto-Villanovan culture carried the maternal haplogroups U5a2b.
-These examined individuals were distinguished from preceding populations of Italy by the presence of ca. 25-35% steppe ancestry.
-Overall, the genetic differentiation between the Latins, Etruscans and the preceding proto-villanovan population of Italy was found to be insignificant.
+These examined individuals were distinguished from preceding populations of Italy by the presence of about 25–35% steppe ancestry.
+Overall, the genetic differentiation between the Latins, Etruscans and the preceding Proto-Villanovan population of Italy was found to be insignificant.
+The Iron Age and early Republican Italic and Etruscan samples overlaps with present-day Italians and other west Mediterranean populations.